HomeFit AtlasWorkouts that fit the room

 Next-page logic

 Front Plank next step: Front Plank should use the easiest range today, then move into 30-Minute Quiet Evening Workout after one clean practice set.
-The related links point to the next practical decision, so the next click moves from choice to action without opening several unrelated pages.
+The related links point to the next practical choice, so the next click moves from choice to action without opening several unrelated pages.

 Compare before switching